karimarttila/clojure/webstore-demo/replicant-webstore/README.md

 ## Example Projects

-I used mostly two example projects in my exercise:
+I used mostly these example projects in my exercise:

 - [metosin-example-project](https://github.com/metosin/example-project).
 This example project shows how to use [babashka](https://github.com/babashka/babashka) as a command runner (I have previously used mostly [just](https://github.com/casey/just)).
 I also used a lot of configurations of this example as a basis for my exercise.
 This example project provides also a good example on how to use [reitit](https://github.com/metosin/reitit), middleware, [malli](https://github.com/metosin/malli), etc.
 - [replicant-todomvc](https://github.com/anteoas/replicant-todomvc): Interesting repo to study the event handling in replicant.